Tropical methods for building real space sextics with totally real tritangent planes: Preliminaries: tropical tritangent curves and lifting methods

 \begin{theorem} If $\Gamma=\Trop\,V(\sextic)$ is smooth, each of the 15 tritangent classes of $\Gamma$ contains the tropicalization of precisely 8 tritangent curves $V(\ell)$ to $V(\sextic)$ defined over $\overline{\K}$. \end{theorem}

-One of the goals of this paper is to devise a method to detect which tropical tritangent curves $\Lambda$ to $\Gamma$ arise as tropicalization of classical tritangent curves to $V(\sextic)$, and, most importantly, compute the parameters $m$, $n$ and $\du$ in~\eqref{eq:tritangent} from the tropical tangency data $(\Lambda, P,P',P'')$.
+One of the goals of the present paper is to devise a method to detect which tropical tritangent curves $\Lambda$ to $\Gamma$ arise as tropicalization of classical tritangent curves to $V(\sextic)$, and, most importantly, determine the parameters $m$, $n$ and $\du$ seen in~\eqref{eq:tritangent} from the tropical tangency data $(\Lambda, P,P',P'')$.
 The following definition arises naturally: